Dempsy/dempsy/README.md

 ### What is a Distributed Actor Framework?

 Dempsy has been described as a distributed actor framework.
 While not strictly speaking an [actor](http://en.wikipedia.org/wiki/Actor_model) framework in the sense of [Erlang](http://www.erlang.org) or [Akka](http://akka.io) actors, in that actors typically direct messages directly to other actors, the Message Processors in Dempsy are "actor like POJOs" similar to Processor Elements in [S4](http://s4.io) and less so like Bolts in [Storm](https://github.com/nathanmarz/storm).
 Message processors are similar to actors in that Message processors act on a single message at a time, and need not deal with concurrency directly.
-Unlike actors, Message Processors also are relieved of the the need to know the destination(s) for their output messages, as this is handled inside the Dempsy Distributor.
+Unlike actors, Message Processors also are relieved of the the need to know the destination(s) for their output messages, as this is handled inside Dempsy itself.

 The Actors model is an approach to concurrent programming that has the following features:

 * **Fine-grained processing**

 A traditional (linear) programming model processes input sequentially, maintaining whatever state is needed to represent the entire input space.
-In an Actor model, input is divided into messages and distributed to a large number of independent actors.
+In an "Fine Grained Actor" model, input is divided into messages and distributed to a large number of independent actors.
 An individual actor maintains only the state needed to process the messages that it receives.

 * **Shared-Nothing**

 Each actor maintains its own state, and does not expose that state to any other actor.
 This eliminates concurrency bottlenecks and the potential for deadlocks.
-Immutable state (eg, a road network artifact) may be shared between actors.
+Immutable state may be shared between actors.

 * **Message-Passing**